Pargat-Dhanjal/Jarvis/README.md

 This is my very first personal project which I coded back in 10th standard as my final project submission for ICSE Board exam.

-Well it is a CLI based app which can do fun stuff and comprises of various small little programs like patterns, functions, constructors and other things that I practiced while learning how to code.
+Well it is a CLI based app which comprises of various small little programs like patterns, functions, constructors and other things that I practiced while learning how to code.
 This is where it all started!
 All the orignal code along with the then designed card are presented to you!
+Ps: I was an Iron Man fan back the ;)

 ## Features